A computer algebra package for bivariate asymptotics with explicit error terms: Abstract

 \section{Abstract}

-Making use of a newly developed package in the computer algebra system SageMath, we show how to perform a full asymptotic analysis by means of the Mellin transform with explicit error bounds.
-As an application of the method, we answer a question of B\'ona and DeJonge on 132-avoiding permutations with a unique longest increasing subsequence that can be translated into an inequality for a certain binomial sum.
+Making use of a newly developed package in the computer mathematics system SageMath, we show how to perform a full asymptotic analysis of certain types of sums that occur frequently in combinatorics, including explicit error bounds.
+We present two applications of the general approach to illustrate its use: the first concerns a classical problem due to Ramanujan, while the second one concerns a question of B\'ona and DeJonge on 132-avoiding permutations with a unique longest increasing subsequence that can be translated into an inequality for a certain binomial sum.